rskelevra/csv-uploader/README.md

 Go to the S3 bucket in your AWS Management Console.
 Under the "Management" tab, create a lifecycle rule to transition objects to Glacier after your desired number of days.

+# CSV File Uploader Web Application

+docker pull rsharm49/casestudy:v0.2
+docker run -p 8080:5000 --name web my-web-app:latest Once uploaded, the files are processed, stored locally, and then uploaded to an Amazon S3 bucket.
+The application also lists previously uploaded files and provides immediate feedback to the user after an action.

 **Project Structure**